-Coffee contains quite a lot of antioxidants (called polyphenols) and other compounds that have neuro-protective and anti inflammatory properties.
-There is a significant amount of robust evidence emerging showing that in fact, drinking a couple cups of coffee a day doesn’t cause us the harm we used to think it does, and actually, it might be doing us some good.
+Coffee contains quite a lot of antioxidants (called polyphenols) and other compounds that have neuro-protective and anti-inflammatory properties.
+There is a significant amount of robust evidence emerging showing that in fact, drinking a couple of cups of coffee a day doesn’t cause us the harm we used to think it does, and actually, it might be doing us some good.

 Most recently, a scientific review published in JAMA Internal Medicine found longevity benefits associated with nearly every level and type of coffee consumption.
 Drinking coffee was found to be associated with a lower risk of early death — virtually regardless of how much you drink and whether or not it’s caffeinated.

 Another large study published last year found the same longevity benefits of coffee drinking, with mortality inversely related to coffee consumption for heart disease, cancer, respiratory disease, stroke, diabetes and kidney disease!